I'll be honest: I was skeptical about inositol at first

 - Combine inositol with omega-3 fatty acids.
 This duo might enhance brain health synergistically.

 - Consider timing.
-Some people find taking inositol in the evening helps with sleep quality.
+Some people find taking inositol in the evening helps with sleep and mood stability.